lalitcap23/magic-wallet-/README.md

 **One-click wallets for the Stacks blockchain** - Instant onboarding with upgrade paths to permanent wallets.

-Perfect for hackathons, demos, gaming DApps, and any application that needs **instant user onboarding** without the friction of wallet installation.
+Perfect for explore the any dapp without the friction at all .

 ## ✨ Features